feiwu77777/ekona/docs/project_planning/features_description.md

 - `app/components/ui/badge.tsx` - Badge component

 ### 2.5 Blog Posts Management Interface
+**What it does:** Provides a complete interface for users to view, manage, and edit their saved blog posts.
+Shows a list of all generated posts with metadata and allows users to access individual posts for viewing or further editing.

 **Core Files:**
 - `app/blog-posts/page.tsx` - Blog posts list page
 - `app/blog-posts/[id]/page.tsx` - Individual blog post view page